 Pro $29/seat, Business $98/seat.
 AI summaries, custom reports, multi-meeting analysis are all behind paid tiers.

 Closed UI.
-Notes and clips live in tl;dv's web app; Cursor and Claude can't reach them natively.
+Notes and clips live in tl;dv's web app; Cursor, Codex, and Claude can't reach them natively.

 | Quietly | tl;dv | |